Back To Search Results

 Differential Diagnosis

 Left ventricular true aneurysms merit consideration as this can mimic false aneurysms (see Image.
-Left Ventricular Aneurysm).
+Left Ventricular Aneurysm, Ultrasound).
 This is a relatively frequent complication compared to false aneurysms and occurs in 10% to 35% of patients following myocardial infarction.[17]
 Differentiating can often be difficult pre-operatively.
 Unlike a false aneurysm, a true aneurysm contains all 3 layers of the myocardial wall.
 A true aneurysm is an abnormal left ventricular diastolic contour with systolic dyskinesia or paradoxical bulging, leading to decreased ejection fraction.
 True aneurysms tend to be on the anterior or apical segments, whereas false aneurysms are more common posteriorly.[9]
 True aneurysms are generally non-contractile and have a thinned myocardium.
-On evaluation, the neck of the true aneurysm is not seen to be narrower than the size of the cavity.
+Upon evaluation, the neck of the true aneurysm was not seen to be narrower than the size of the cavity.
 These patients have a much lower risk of rupture than false aneurysms and thus can be managed medically or surgically.[18]
 Patients with symptoms of angina, arrhythmias, or heart failure benefit from surgical repair.
 During surgery, true aneurysms can be seen to collapse fully during left ventricular decompression.

 A left ventricular diverticulum can also be confused with a false aneurysm.
 This condition is a rare cardiac anomaly with a 0.42% prevalence in adults.
-Congenital cases are more common than acquired cases, which are mostly due to infection or trauma.[19]
-The diverticulum can range from 5 to 90 mm and usually forms in the 4th embryonic week.
+Congenital cases are more common than acquired cases, which are primarily due to infection or trauma.[19]
+The diverticulum can range from 5 to 90 mm and usually forms in the fourth embryonic week.
 On a transesophageal echocardiogram, it is visible as a bird-beak cavity originating from the left ventricle with a normal ejection fraction.
 Cardiac magnetic resonance will show the presence of all layers of the myocardial wall with a wide or narrow neck communicating with the ventricle on contrast enhancement.[19]
 Surgery is an option for symptomatic patients, while asymptomatic patients can receive conservative management.

 Prognosis